berstr/fastapi_otel_auto/README.md

     - ==> Collector runs as docker container  (community editon)

 Notes:
-- OTEL Collector agent mode: both FastAPI app and collector run on the same host.
+- The OTEL community collector runs in agent mode, i.e. both FastAPI app and collector run on the same host.
 - The New Relic Super Agent Collector runs as a host process, not as a container, and in agent mode - see [docs](https://docs-preview.newrelic.com/docs/new-relic-super-agent).

 <br><br>

 ------------